rochus-keller/Minix3/Readme.md

 [![License: BSD](https://img.shields.io/badge/License-BSD-blue.svg)](LICENSE)

+**Status on 2025-10-24**

+After spending a considerable amount of time with the source code, I came to the conclusion that the Minix 3 design suffers from too many disadvantages to continue this route.

+The main finding so far is that the book only covers a fraction of the relevant parts necessary to build a working system.
+Minix 3 contains hundereds of assembly files written in ACK (Amsterdam Compiler Kit) syntax, not compatible with e.g. GCC or TCC.
+Not even the kernel is complete; the central IPC is actually implemented in assembler and linked with the kernel via some library not described in the book.
+The book's 3rd edition focuses more on the conceptual design and higher-level implementation, and only covers a fraction of the required parts.
+The impression conveyed (implicitly or explicitly) by the book that it describes a complete operating system down to the code level is therefore incorrect.
+The kernel does not consist of just a few kSLOC, as one might think, but requires a significant portion of the library, which is not even mentioned in the book source code, and a large part of this library code is assembler.

+Research confirms that Minix 3 is significantly slower than e.g. L4-based microkernels.
+Studies found Minix 3 to be approximately 182 times slower than Linux in process creation benchmarks, and 7-8 times slower than Linux in basic operations.
+Profiling studies of Minix 3 revealed that IPC functions scored disproportionately high in performance measurements due to interrupt delay effects - the CMOS timer interrupts were frequently delayed by IPC traps, making the assembly routines appear slower than they actually were.
+The real bottleneck was the message-passing architecture itself, not the assembly implementation.
+While post-2010 Minix versions moved away from ACK assembly syntax to more standard GNU assembler, the underlying reliance on low-level assembly for critical paths remained.
+Later versions of Minix 3 continued to suffer from the same core issues because the assembly optimizations couldn't overcome the fundamental microkernel overhead.

+It is therefore not worthwhile in any way to migrate the hundreds of assembler files.
+It is also not worthwhile to build a system based on this original code, as a large part of the code is unfortunately platform-dependent (and even compiler-dependent) due to the assembler, without this resulting in any significant advantage.

+Future readers of the book and the source code in the appendix should therefore be warned: you are only seeing "the tip of the iceberg"; the impression of completeness is an illusion.

 ## About

 **Minix 3** is a microkernel-based operating system designed for high reliability and fault tolerance.
 Originally written by Andrew S. Tanenbaum for educational purposes, it has influenced modern operating systems including Linux.